-South Africa enjoys strong historical relations with countries of the Middle East, anchored by the strategic objective of strengthening South-South relations.
+South Africa enjoys strong historical relations and ties of solidarity with countries of the Middle East, anchored by the strategic objective of strengthening South-South relations.
+South Africa has strengthened the bilateral relationships with countries from the Gulf region from a political as well as economic perspective.

-South Africa has a strong focus on the Gulf region from an economic perspective, given its strategic location and vast energy reserves.
-Within the political realm, South Africa's engagements have been mainly through diplomatic support for conflict resolution in Syria and Yemen, and contributing towards finding a sustainable resolution to the protracted Israel-Palestine conflict.
+The Gulf region's strategic location and vast energy reserves are also critical for ensuring export hubs as well as global energy security.
+Within the political realm, South Africa's engagements to promote peace and security have been through diplomatic support for conflict resolution efforts in Syria, Iraq, Lebanon and Yemen and contributing towards finding a sustainable resolution to the protracted Israel-Palestine conflict.